RSSFollow us on twitterFollow on YouTube

 Spec-ops mode doesn’t have text or voice chat so you are left to use Steam or other services.
 The lower player counts in multiplayer games had no negative impact, the modes, speed and maps are designed around this 6 vs 6 gameplay.
 I preferred lower player counts in COD 4 anyway as it made the game more focused.
 More players and it would become a spam fest with the standard sized maps.
 Even though I rarely use lean in games, a few times I tried to use lean only to be further disappointed.
 As good as the multiplayer can be on PC, basically identical to the console versions.
 It simply lacks options and is too inconsistent to be completely enjoyable.
 Even though the current player counts are quite high it is still a shadow of its predecessors.

-Our Rating for Call of Duty: Modern Warfare 2 Review
+Our ratings for Call of Duty: Modern Warfare 2 on PC out of 100 (Ratings FAQ)

 Presentation